-CHARLES T. HUGHES, A. B., M. A.

-Associate Professor of Physical Education and Director of Athletics
+CHARLES T. HUGHES, A. B., M. A. Associate Professor of Physical Education and Director of Athletics

-Diploma, Morton-Elliott Junier College; A. B., University of Kentucky; M. A., University of Michigan.
+Diploma, Morton-Elliott Junior College; A. B., University of Kentucky; M. A., University of Michigan.

-RICHARD E. JAGGERS, A. B., A. M., Ph.
-D. Professor of Education A. B., A. M., University of Kentucky; Ph.
+A. B., A. M., University of Kentucky; Ph.
 D., Cornell University.